Best Practices in Equity, Diversity and Inclusion in Research

 Questions and best practices

-The following questions are provided as examples only, to help applicants consider what types of best practices could be implemented in the team to address systemic barriers.
-Applicants do not need to answer each of these questions in their application.
+The following questions are provided as examples only, to help applicants consider the best practices that could be implemented in the team to address systemic barriers related to inclusion.
+Applicants do not need to address each of these questions in their application.

 ---|---|---|